-The assignment given to investigator Svante Mandell at the National Institute of Economic Research was to propose tools to phase out fossil fuels and make it possible for Sweden to reach its long-term climate goal by 2045 and meet various EU commitments.
+The assignment given to investigator Svante Mandell at the National Institute of Economic Research by the government was to propose tools to phase out fossil fuels and enable Sweden to reach the long-term climate goal by 2045 and meet various EU commitments.

-To succeed, the prices of gasoline and diesel need to increase by about three kronor per liter at the pump, according to Mandell, to reach the same price level as neighboring countries.
+To succeed, the prices of gasoline and diesel need to increase by about three kronor per liter at the pump, according to Mandell - to the same price level as neighboring countries.

 “Not popular”